-The arms at Jetty 1 and 2 have a special hydraulic clamp system for a 16 inch diameter flange which requires the LNGC to have smooth or raised finish flanges, (see Appendix I4a).
+The arms at Jetty 1 and 2 have a special hydraulic clamp system for a 16 inch diameter flange which requires the LNGC to have raised face or flat face finish flanges, (see Appendix I4a).

 The arms at Jetty 3 have a special hydraulic clamp system for a 10 inch diameter flange which requires the LNGC to have a raised face flange (See Appendix I4b).
 All arms are equipped with a "dry-break" emergency release PERC system that will automatically disconnect (ESD 2 - Emergency Shutdown) when the arm is approaching an over-extension (see Appendix I6a & I6b).